odan/odan.github.io/_posts/2020-05-07-slim4-working-with-images.md

 ## Creating & Sending Images

-Let the `ImageManager` instance, create the image and send it to the client:
+This single action controller shows how to create an image (in memory) and send it to the client:

 ```php
 <?php